Chapter 7: Class Template Instantiation

 0000000000000000 W MyTemplate<int>::MyTemplate(int)

-As you can see, this time, the compiler has only instantiated the template class in the sample_template_definition.o object file for int and char data type.
-Finally, let us compile both the source code together and then link the object files to create binary executable as shown in the following command set:
+The compiler has only instantiated the template class in sample_template_definition.o for int and char.
+Finally, let us compile both source files together and link them:

 $ g++ sample_template_definition.cpp sample_program_explicit_inst.cpp -o sample_program_explicit_inst -Wall -Wextra -Wpedantic -Werror